cakephp/bakery.cakephp.org/2010/11/18/Jquery-Dialog-Helper.rst

 Download Attachment
 -------------------
-You can download demo of Jdialog hepler from `here`_
+You can download demo of Jdialog helper from `here`_

 contact me
 ----------

-I hope that * JdialodHelper * help you for escaping *javascript* and writing clean and readable PHP script.I will happy if you can improve this helper and also find bugs of it ,if so , please annonce me.
+I hope that * JdialogHelper * help you for escaping *javascript* and writing clean and readable PHP script.I will happy if you can improve this helper and also find bugs of it ,if so , please annonce me.